-Richard DeLuca and Jonathan Veale know a good investment when they see one.
+Richard DeLuca and Jonathan Veale know how to make good investments.
 It’s why the Comox-based investment firm partners have chosen Victoria as their next venture.
-It’s also why they have elected to set up their 13 year-old firm in the highly-visible King Professional Building on the corner of Tillicum Road and Highway 1 – a physical representation of the way they do business: unique, upfront, and totally accessible.
+It’s also why they have elected to set up their 14 year-old firm in the highly-visible King Professional Building on the corner of Tillicum Road and Highway 1 – a physical representation of the way they do business: unique, upfront, and totally accessible.

-DeLuca Veale Victoria will open in October and the company is also pleased to be offering its 10-property real estate portfolio known as RealStream Income Properties, a package led by Jim Stewart who was born and raised in Victoria.
+DeLuca Veale Victoria opened their South-island location in October 2018 and the company is also pleased to offer its 11-property real estate portfolio known as RealStream Income Properties, a package led by Jim Stewart who was born and raised in Victoria.

 RealStream allows investors the opportunity to invest in a predominantly Vancouver Island group of income-producing properties.
-Earlier this year, the portfolio hit the $50 million mark and it includes buildings in the Comox Valley, Nanaimo, Campbell River and Kamloops.
-Performance over the last year was 10.1 percent while the annual return since inception has been compounding at 10.9 percent – a testament to the firm’s unique approach.
+Earlier this year, the portfolio hit the $100 million mark and it includes buildings in the Comox Valley, Nanaimo, Campbell River, Kamloops and Victoria.
+Performance over the last year is 11.6 percent while the annual return since inception has been compounding at 11.2 percent – a testament to the firm’s unique approach.

 “We knew when we started that we wanted to do things differently; not in the usual impersonal, prescriptive ways,” said DeLuca.
 “Our clients are unique.
 Their circumstances are unique.
 The major things that happen in their lives are unique.”